-In accordance with Policy 9200 and HCPSS's focus on restorative justice, HCPSS believes that disciplinary responses should encourage responsible actions, promote the development of self-discipline and change inappropriate behavior.
-Discipline will be administered using a continuum model that includes conferences, detention, alternative educational settings, student reassignment, suspension or expulsion.
+In accordance with Policy 9200 and HCPSS's focus on restorative justice, HCPSS believes that disciplinary responses should encourage responsible actions, promote the development of self-discipline and help change inappropriate behavior.
+Discipline will be administered using a continuum model that includes conferences, detention, consideration of alternative educational supports, student reassignment, suspension or expulsion.